MicrosoftDocs/appcenter-docs/docs/distribution/codepush/react-native.md

 ##### Static Methods

 - **getBundleUrl()** - Returns the path to the most recent version of your app's JS bundle file, assuming that the resource name is `index.android.bundle`.
-If your app is using a different bundle name, then use the overloaded version of this method which allows specifying it.
+If your app is using a different bundle name, then use the overloaded version of this method, which allows specifying it.
 This method has the same resolution behavior as the Objective-C equivalent described above.

 - **getBundleUrl(String bundleName)** - Returns the path to the most recent version of your app's JS bundle file, using the specified resource name (like `index.android.bundle`).
 This method has the same resolution behavior as the Objective-C equivalent described above.